AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

            Values (Current) <= Values (J));

-   - And this isn't enough as well, because we're not taking care of our permutation ghost code.
+   - And this isn't enough as well, because we're not taking care of our permutation ghost code

 ----------------------
 Selection Sort (2/3)